↑

 • Giving positive reinforcement when people do something right.

-Assertive boundaries are healthy because they give you a chance to be honest about what you want while still taking the other person’s feelings into account.
+Assertive boundaries are healthy because they allow you to be honest about what you want while considering the other person’s feelings.

 10 Practical Examples Of Healthy Self-care Boundaries

-Sometimes it helps to see what examples of healthy boundaries look like in real life.
-So I’ve listed a few examples of healthy boundaries that you can request or honor for others.
+Sometimes, it helps to see examples of strong boundaries in real life.
+So, I’ve listed a few examples of healthy boundaries that you can request or honor for others.
+Clear communication is critical, so keep it simple.

-1. If someone asks you to go out and do something and you’re exhausted, say no.
+1. Say no if someone asks you to go out and do something and you’re exhausted.

-2. Practice not interrupting other people while they are talking or having a conversation with someone else.
+2. Practice not interrupting other people while talking or conversing with someone else.

-3. Don’t overshare your story in certain situations, like when people share about their struggles.
+3. Don’t overshare your story in certain situations, like when people share their struggles.

-4. Ask for help or encouragement when you need it instead of just doing everything yourself.
+4. Ask for help or encouragement instead of doing everything yourself when needed.

-5. When someone wants to hear about your struggles, permit them to ask for details if they want to know, but don’t offer too much information on your own.
+5. When someone wants to hear about your struggles, allow them to ask for details, but don’t offer too much information on your own.

-6. Say no without explaining why a lot of the time, especially when you’re feeling overwhelmed and stressed.
+6. Say no without explaining why, especially when overwhelmed and stressed.

 7. If you’re being taken advantage of, say no and set a deadline for the other person to ‘get their act together’ and treat you appropriately.